revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Class Levels are Uncommon

 * Levels 1-3 are fairly common.
-Lots of folks across the land can level-up from training or defending theirs homes from time to time.
+Lots of folks across the land can level-up from training or defending their homes and cities from time to time.
 * Levels 4-6 are uncommon.
-Many of the leaders across the land are in this category.
+Many of the leaders, from Captain of the Guard to the Guild Leader to the local fuedal lord, are in this category.
 * Levels 7-8 are rare.
-This consists of the greatest leaders.
+This consists of the greatest heroes, generals, and feudal leaders.
 * Levels 9-10 are very rare.
-Only the most powerful kings and great arch-mages are this level.
+Only the most powerful kings and greatest arch-mages attain this level.
 * Levels 10+ are only known in legends.
-Campaign humanoid NPCs with class levels will not exist in this category.
-PC adversaries will be monsters with a high CR.
+Campaign humanoid NPCs with class levels will not exist in this category, thus PC adversaries will be high CR monsters.

-A town militia would be run by a 1st or 2nd level Fighter and be full of peasants.
-City guards would be 3rd level max, with a Captain that is 3rd to 5th level.
-Renowned heroes or Kings would be 8th level, some would be as high as 10th level.
-The local wizard studying in his tower would be a 6th to 10th level character.
-Most people are just people and anyone who has some class levels it is usually or 1 to 3 levels.
+A town militia would consist of a bunch of peasants run by a 1st or 2nd level Fighter.
+City guards would be no more than 3rd level, with a Captain that is 3rd to 5th level.
+Renowned heroes, a king's Champion, or feudal lords would be 8th level, some might be as high as 10th level but that would be fairly unique.
+The great and powerful wizard studying in his tower would be 6th to 10th level.
+Achilles, Aragorn, Conan, and Drizzt are examples of legendary characters that might be 10th level as they are powerful, competent, and heroic, but not invincible.
+Most people are just people and anyone who has some class levels usually have only 1 to 3 levels.

+But none of this prevents any player character from attaining any levels all the way to 20th, or beyond if the DM has parameters for it.

 ### Epic levels are Very Rare

-To use other fantasy stories as examples, Aragorn, Legolas, Gimli, Conan the Barbarian, Geralt, Jamie Lannister are all approximately level 10 characters.
-Powerful, competent, and heroic, but not invincible.
-Without going through extraordinary means or making bargains with greater powers, level 10 represents your character at their most capable.

 Epic 10 is suited to lower-magic and grittier campaign settings and worlds.
 "Low Fantasy" is a relative term - the Continent from the Witcher is probably the best point of reference.